The PIE framework: a prioritisation framework for growth marketers

 Opportunity evaluation is an important skill for any high impact growth team that will improve over time.
 Working on the right projects instead of the wrong ones has a huge impact on team results.
 These scoring help you to determine what to prioritise and the best places to start.

-A number of frameworks existing for evaluating opportunities and prioritising your marketing resources.
+A number of frameworks exist for evaluating opportunities and prioritising your marketing resources.
 Some of the most popular are shown below.

 PIE framework history